implicitdef/tv-shows-calendar-rework/NOTES.md

 * In Namecheap settings, we're hitting on Cloudflare's DNS
 * In Cloudflare's settings, www.implicitdef.com/tv-shows-calendar is redirected to https://tv-shows-calendar.herokuapp.com/
 * https://tv-shows-calendar.herokuapp.com/ is a Heroku app, which has Github integration with this repo, with automatic deployments activated if a push is done on master
-* Heroku executes the script 'heroku-postbuild' in package.json (by convention), then 'heroku-run' (because of the Procfile)
+* Heroku executes the script 'heroku-postbuild' in package.json (by convention), then 'heroku-run' (because of the Procfile).
+Both with NODE_ENV=production, by convention.